brooklynrail/brooklynrail-platform/content/events/2021/01/shirin-neshat-and-shoja-azari-with-phong-h-bui.md

 ---
 title: Shirin Neshat and Shoja Azari with Phong H. Bui
+deck: Featuring Neshat, Azari, and Bui
-summary: Artist and filmmakers Shirin Neshat and Shoja Azari join Rail publisher and artistic director Phong H. Bui.
-We conclude with a poetry reading from Rail staff member and poet, Madeleine Cravens.
+summary: Artist and filmmakers Shirin Neshat and Shoja Azari join Rail Publisher and Artistic Director Phong H. Bui for a conversation.
+We conclude with a poetry reading by Madeleine Cravens.
 people:
   - person: shirin-neshat
     event_bio: >-